gatechain/gatechain-docs/en/gatechain-build.md

 gated start
 ```

-### Manage Node
+### Node Management
-Use the "gatecli" to configure command
+Use the "gatecli" to configure

 	cp ~/.gated/api.token ~/.gatecli/